cod3hulk/spring-cloud-context-sample/README.md

 # Spring Cloud Context Refresh Configuration Sample
 Sample project to show basic setup of Spring Cloud Context to refresh Bean configuration values.

+# Usage
+* Run the application by 'mvn spring-boot:run'.
+* Adjust application.properties in the target folder.
+* Call 'localhost:8080/refresh' to trigger reload of the adjusted properties.

 # Resources

 ## GreetingController